-Over 50 years ago, on June 12, 1965, the Aquarium of Niagara opened as a privately-owned corporation.
-Founded by a small group of chemists and scientists, the first goal was to introduce an artificial seawater formula specifically for inland Aquariums.
-This seawater formula is now used by most inland aquariums around the world.
-For the first time in this area, technology was applied on a large scale in the preparation, handling and management of synthetic seawater.
+Over 50 years ago, on June 12, 1965, the Aquarium of Niagara was opened as a privately-owned corporation.
+Founded by a small group of chemists and scientists, the first goal was to introduce an artificial seawater formula specifically for inland aquariums.
+This seawater formula, Instant Ocean, is now used by most inland aquariums around the world.
+For the first time in this area, technology was applied on a large scale in the preparation, handling, and management of synthetic seawater.

 In the 1960s, the Aquarium acquired its first dolphin, Buster, an Amazon river dolphin.
 Soon thereafter, Buster was joined by a few bottlenose dolphins.
 The dolphins were the biggest attraction here at the Aquarium with their fun and playful performances, but in 1995, the dolphins left the Aquarium of Niagara and the sea lions were moved permanently into the main pool.

 The 1970s were an exciting time at the Aquarium; in 1978 our Humboldt penguin colony was established.
 The penguins’ first successful hatch was Josephine in 1984.
 In the following years, our penguins were a prolific breeding colony; in the ’90s the Aquarium even welcomed six new additions in one year!
 Our penguins are very important to us and Western New York, our new Penguin Coast exhibit was opened in March 2018.